hirosystems/docs/docs/get-started/transactions.md

 - **Transaction chaining:** even when using the correct nonce, transactions might arrive at a node out-of-order.
 For instance, a transaction with `nonce=1` may arrive in the mempool before the `nonce=0` transaction.
 Stacks nodes admit such out-of-order transactions in the mempool, but only up to a limit ([25 in the current implementation][]).
-So, you should limit and chain of unconfirmed transactions from a single account to less than 25.
+So, you should limit any chain of unconfirmed transactions from a single account to less than 25.
 Making this limit higher has downsides, discussed in [this issue](https://github.com/blockstack/stacks-blockchain/issues/2384).
 If you need to send more than 25 transactions per block, consider using multiple accounts or a smart-contract based approach.
 See [this tool](https://www.npmjs.com/package/@stacks/send-many-stx-cli), for example, that allows up to 200 token